Physical Estate & Operations

 What's covered?

-What are Scope 1, 2 & 3 emissions?
+What are scope 1, 2 and 3 carbon emissions?

-Carbon emissions that the University is directly responsible for.
+Carbon emissions that the university is directly responsible for.
 The carbon produced by the radiators in our campus buildings, for example, is a direct result of the University choosing to switch the heating on.

-Whenever we procure something, we create a lengthy chain of energy consumption - our Scope 3 emissions.
-This includes: purchased goods and services, waste, business travel, employee commuting, capital goods and services, transportation and distribution.
+Whenever we procure something, we create a lengthy chain of energy consumption – our Scope 3 emissions.
+This includes: purchased good and services, waste, business travel, employee commuting, capital goods and services, transportation and distribution.

 -